SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](media/hybrid62.png "Lab Environment")

-1. Now select **Extension** from the left side menu and check if the Install status is **Succeeded** or not.
+1. Now select **Extensions** under Settings from the left side menu and check if the Install status is **Succeeded** or not.
 If it is not, please refresh after some time and then check.

     ![](media/hybrid63.png "Lab Environment")